spyroot/neural-graph-composer/README.md

-# neural-graph-composer
+# Neural Graph Composer

-This repo host cs224w project that explores idea to re present a music piece in graph structure and what we can learn from it.
+This repo host is a project that explores the idea re-resent a music piece in a graph structure and what we can learn from it.

+# docs tbd